lorenzyme/Nike-Clone/SERVER/troubleshooting/Troubleshooting.md

 # SERVER TROUBLESHOOTING STEPS
 -------------------------------
-1. Make sure you cd into the "SERVER" folder --> then 'npm start'
+1. Make sure you cd into the "server" folder --> then 'npm start'

 # POSTMAN TROUBLESHOOTING STEPS